rdguha66/torchpathdiffeq/docs/example_docs/setup/name.md

 !!!
 Note

-    Don't forget to update the name of the `/torchpathdiffeq` folder, e.g. so that it is of the form `<MyPackageName>`.
+    Don't forget to update the name of the `torchpathdiffeq` folder, e.g. so that it is of the form `<MyPackageName>`.

 !!!
 Tip